Razia Sultan: Tomb of Razia Sultan

 The grave of Razia is located at Mohalla Bulbuli Khana near Turkman Gate in Old Delhi.
 The 14th century traveler Ibn Batuta mentions that Razia's tomb had become a pilgrimage centre: A dome had been built over it, and people sought blessings from it.

 Razia's grave is said to have been built by her successor and half-brother Bahram.
 Another grave, said to be of her sister Shazia, is located beside her grave.
 Razia was a devotee of the Sufi saint Shah Turkman Bayabani, and the place where she is buried is said to be his hospice (khanqah).

 Today, the site is largely neglected: the Archaeological Survey of India performs annual maintenance to it, but has been unable to beautify it further because it is surrounded by illegal construction, and is approachable only through a narrow, congested lane.
 In the late 20th century, the local residents re-constructed the old mosque of the hospice (khanqah).

 A ruined building in Kaithal is purported to be the site of Razia's original grave.

-Coins
+Coinage policy

 Coins of Razia are found in silver and billon; one gold coin of Bengal style is also known.
 Silver Tankas were issued from both Bengal (Lakhnauti) and Delhi.
 Initially she issued coins from Delhi in the name of her father Iltumish citing the title Nasrat i.e. female title of Nasir.